 If people online are asking you to do things that make you feel uncomfortable you can always say no, as difficult as this may feel.
 Even if the people seem nice and the other things they say to you make you feel good, you never have to do something you’re uncomfortable with and you always have a choice.

 If you feel pressure from people online making these type of requests, ask yourself the following questions:

-- Are they real friends who you trust, and who look out for you?
-Or are they saying nice things to you to try and get you to do something?
-Nice comments only mean something when they are genuine, not when they are given to try and get you ‘on side’ and make you do something you don’t want to.
+- Are they saying nice things to you or offering you gifts and coins to try and get you to do something?
+Nice comments and gifts only mean something when they are genuine, not when they are given to try and get you ‘on side’ and make you do something you don’t want to.

 - Are they not taking ‘no’ for an answer?
 Real friends respect our decision when we say no, and stop asking.
 If they keep asking they are putting pressure on you and that is wrong.

 - Do they make you feel bad or threaten to stop talking to you if you don’t do what they want?
 Even if you have been talking for a long time, you do not owe them anything and you do not need to do what they say.
 True friends would never make you feel bad or guilty for saying no.